 As the associate dean of foundational explorations, I oversee a program that brings together different strands of knowledge to inform and transform our students.
 This makes me wonder about the different factors that have informed and transformed the legacy of surfing the Cliffs.
-In the fall of 2020, I’ll be teaching a course on the origins and evolution of surfing, and with that in mind, I’d like to share some ideas about the Cliffs’ surf culture.
+I teaching a course on the origins and evolution of surfing, and with that in mind, I’d like to share some ideas about the Cliffs’ surf culture.
 Just as different pulses of oceanic energy come together to produce waves, the indigenous surf community and the wave riders of PLNU have contributed in unique and overlapping ways to the tradition of this place.

 Historically located between Adair and Ladera streets, Sunset Cliffs has hosted surfers since the 1930s.
 Lifeguards were the first to try the sport, using rescue boards fashioned out of plywood and redwood and resembling an alaia, a long finless plank traditionally used by Polynesians, which weighed up to 100 pounds, or hollow “kookboxes” weighing 20 pounds less.
 These boards were well-suited to the flatter waves, which accommodated their level contours.